 Why You Need Recruiter Strategy for Your Job Search

 Job search strategy and long-term career planning are incomplete without a robust recruiter strategy.
 All too often, I see my clients make the deadly mistake of neglecting to connect or work with recruiters.
-As a former executive recruiter, seeing how top talent was selected, I thought it was important to expose the world of recruiting and how to leverage recruiters to unlock the hidden job market.
-I hosted a Google Hangout to expose the good, bad, ugly and musts for working with recruiters.
-You can access the hangout recording on Youtube if you missed out on the session:
+As a former executive recruiter, seeing how top talent was selected, I can confidently say that recruiters are a necessary part of your job search.
+You don’t have to love them but you do have to work with them to find hidden opportunities.

 The Hidden Job Market – Fact or Fiction?

 The hidden job market consists of jobs that are never posted online or advertised.
 I’ve found it stated in a number of online articles that anywhere from 75-90% of jobs are never advertised.
 Of course, this number is disputed by some authors, stating that the number is nowhere near that.
 Whichever end of the spectrum you buy into, it’s important to know that there are jobs that are never advertised.
 I experienced this first-hand when recruiting executive talent for Fortune 500 companies.